 Welcome to Royal Air Force Boulmer.

 RAF Boulmer is the headquarters of the Air Surveillance and Control System (ASACS) Force.
 Using ground based military and civilian radars, the Control and Reporting Centre (CRC) at RAF Boulmer is responsible for the compilation of a Recognised Air Picture (RAP) within the United Kingdom airspace and its approaches.
 The CRC monitors the RAP 24/7 365 days a year to detect and identify all aircraft within it and provides tactical control of the Quick Reaction Alert Typhoons at RAF Leuchars and RAF Coningsby, which are launched to intercept unidentified aircraft.

-Also at RAF Boulmer is the RAF School of Aerospace Battle Management which delivers training for Aerospace Battle Management officers and airmen/airwomen of the Aerospace Systems Operator/Manager trades.
-Over 700 students attend one of the 17 different courses each year and the School is recognized worldwide as a centre of excellence for providing Tactical Airspace Battle Management training for UK Armed Forces, NATO and other foreign national military personnel.
+Also at RAF Boulmer is the RAF School of Aerospace Battle Management (SABM).
+The School delivers training for RAF Aerospace Battle Management officers, SNCOs and airmen/airwomen of the Aerospace Systems Operator/Manager trades as well as the wider UK Armed Forces, NATO and other foreign national military personnel.
+With over 600 students attending one of 120 courses a year the School is a worldwide centre of excellence providing leading edge battlespace management training and education.